Affiliate links on Android Authority may earn us a commission. Learn more.

 Meanwhile, the 3DMark test shows that the Google processor is handily ahead of the Snapdragon 888 and Exynos 2100.
 But the GPU leg of Speed Test G shows that Qualcomm and Samsung’s chipsets are ahead instead.
 So graphical superiority might come down to factors like the specific workload, app, or graphics API, as well as the ability to deliver sustained performance.

 For what it’s worth, our reviewers thought the Pixel 6 phones delivered a smooth experience in everyday tasks and when playing games.
-But the benchmarks suggest that there’s still a gap of sorts to the Snapdragon 888 in some areas, never mind the brand-new Snapdragon 8 Gen 1 that will power 2022’s flagships.
+But the benchmarks suggest that there’s still a gap of sorts to the Snapdragon 888 in some areas.

 Google Tensor vs Snapdragon 888: The verdict

-With Huawei’s Kirin on the backburner, the Google Tensor SoC has thrown some much-needed fresh blood into the mobile chipset colosseum.
-On paper, the Google Tensor looks every bit as compelling as the flagship-tier Snapdragon 888 and Exynos 2100.
+With HUAWEI’s Kirin effectively out for the count, the Google Tensor SoC has thrown some much-needed fresh blood into the mobile chipset colosseum.
+On paper, the Google Tensor looks every bit as compelling as 2021’s Snapdragon 888 and Exynos 2100.

-As we’ve expected all along though, the Google Tensor doesn’t quite leapfrog current-generation processors, trading blows with the Snapdragon 888 in benchmarks and occasionally being more in line with the Snapdragon 865 range.
-However, it is pursuing its own novel approach to the mobile processing problem.
+As we’ve expected all along though, the Google Tensor doesn’t quite leapfrog these processors, trading blows with the Snapdragon 888 in benchmarks and occasionally being more in line with the Snapdragon 865 range.
+Needless to say, it falls way behind 2022’s Snapdragon 8 Gen 1 and Exynos 2200 chipsets, particularly when it comes to GPU performance.
+However, Google is clearly pursuing its own novel approach to the mobile processing problem.

-With two high-performance CPU cores and its in-house TPU machine learning solution, Google’s SoC is shaping up to be a little different than its rivals.
+With two high-performance CPU cores and its in-house TPU machine learning solution, Google’s SoC is a little different than its rivals.
 Although the real game-changer could be Google offering five years of security updates by moving to its own silicon.

 What do you make of the Google Tensor vs Snapdragon 888 and Exynos 2100?
-Is the Pixel 6’s processor shaping up to be a true flagship contender?
+Is the Pixel 6’s processor a true flagship contender?